 Millions of people around the world are using online courses for lifelong learning and professional training.
-Coursera and edX, the two biggest providers of online courses, jointly have more than 39 million learners.
-Online courses can also support children's learning.
+Our course directory already lists more than 8,000 online courses from 50 different providers.

 Children can benefit from online courses in multiple ways.
 There is a severe teacher shortage in many schools.
 As a result, subjects often get taught by staff without a relevant qualification.
 In this situation, online courses can complement existing lessons.
 School children can also use them for revision at home and during holidays.
 Kids love technology and digital learning can help motivate them to study more.